Alaska Winter Wildlife

 Likely Species on the trip.
 Opportunities in bold will be the easiest/most common -

-September 30 - Arrive in Fairbanks no later than the evening before the trip.
+October 7 - Pre-trip.
+Arrive in Fairbanks no later than the evening before the trip.
 Meet for optional meet and greet dinner.

-October 2 - Explore the Brooks Range from Wiseman, looking for Caribou, Dall Sheep, Ptarmigan, Red Fox, Gyrfalcon, and the Aurora Borealis at night.
+October 14 - Explore the Brooks Range from Wiseman, looking for Caribou, Dall Sheep, Ptarmigan, Red Fox, Gyrfalcon, and the Aurora Borealis at night.

-October 3 - Drive up to Deadhorse.
+October 15 - Drive up to Deadhorse.
 Stay in Deadhorse in a humble hotel for the night.
-Look for Musk Ox and Arctic Fox.
+Look for Musk Ox, Caribou, and Arctic Fox.
 Aurora Borealis at night if the opportunity presents itself.

 - Grizzly Bear